Continuous Combinatorics of Abelian Group Actions: CBS line sections and single line sections

+\begin{proof} Assume $S$ is a Borel complete and co-complete horizontal line section of $F(2^{\Z^2})$.
+Note that $F(2^{\Z^2})\sms S$ is also such a set.
+By considering vertical translations of $S$, we note that countably many homeomorphic images of $S$ cover the entire $F(2^{\Z^2})$.
+It follows that $S$ is non-meager, and likewise for $F(2^{\Z^2})\sms S$.
+On the other hand, by considering only the horizontal translations, which is a continuous action of $\Z$ on $F(2^{\Z^2})$, we have that $S$ is a Borel invariant subset of $F(2^{\Z^2})$.
+It follows from the First Topological 0-1 Law (\cite{Kechris_book} Theorem 8.46) that $S$ must be either meager or comeager, a contradiction. \end{proof}

 In other words, the only complete Borel horizontal line section is the above trivial one that we demonstrated.
-In the following we consider line sections which consist of {\em almost horizontal lines}.
+In the following we consider line sections with bounded slopes from a large-scale perspective, which we call {\em line sections with coarsely bounded slopes} or {\em CBS line sections}.